Paris-Developers/Mirror-TS/README.md

 Mirror is a for fun personal project for learning programming and computer science concepts through TypeScript, GitHub and the Discord API.

-Mirror was created by Fordle#0001 and Phantasm#0001, with contributions from our friends.
+Mirror was created by Fordle#0001 and Phantasm#0001, with contributions from friends.

 ## Essential Commands